fewlines-education/dev-bootcamp-exercises/03_backend_web_development_and_api/03_APIs/03_github_api_bonus/README.md

 ⚠️ Again, don't forget to handle the response when the url doesn't exist.

 ### `getProjectInformations`

 - `url`: the URL of the repository choosed by your user.
-- `callback`: the callback function (you don't need to code this one!).

 This function must get informations from a single repository with the url given as an argument.

 Look at the API documentation here: https://developer.github.com/v3/repos/#get-a-repository

 The function must send a filtered list of informations to the callback.
 We only need:

 - `description`: the description of the repo.
 - `language`: most used language of the repo.
 - `subscribers_count`: number of user following the repo.